kiali/kiali/kiali_api.md

 ### <span id="chart"></span> Chart

-> Chart is the model representing a custom chart, transformed from charts in MonitoringDashboard k8s resource
+> Chart is the model representing a custom chart, transformed from charts in MonitoringDashboard config resource